oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

 This option is automatically set using libvirt defaults ("Period duration"=1000 milliseconds) and can be changed by the user before saving.

+#### **Enable Multi Queues per Virtual Interface **
+This is a new configuration setting added for oVirt 4.2.
+Displayed in 'Resource Allocation' side-tab of the VM dialog.

 #### **Set the IO and Emulator threads pinning topology**
 This is a new configuration setting added for oVirt 4.2.